Kyiv hosts a different kind of parade to celebrate Ukraine's independence day

 Instead of the Soviet-style events — a ritual that President Volodymyr Zelenskyy had called wasteful — Ukraine's military is lining the route with the burned-out husks of Russian military equipment.

-"I think it's appropriate, if sad," Mykhailo Virchenko told NPR as he and his wife, Lubov, strolled past the installation on Sunday.
+"I think it's appropriate, if sad," Mykhailo Virchenko told NPR as he and his wife, Lubov, strolled past the installation this week.

 "We hope that we can celebrate independence without weapons in the future.
 Maybe with flowers and dances instead," Lubov said.